Some simple activities like exercising, cooking, and listening to music can help boost the production of your feel-good hormones.

 If you’ve heard of a “runner’s high,” you might already know about the link between exercise and endorphin release.

 But exercise doesn’t just work on endorphins.
 Regular physical activity can also increase your dopamine and serotonin levels, making it a great option to boost your happy hormones.

 To see even more benefits from exercise:

-- Time it.
-Aim for at least 30 minutes of aerobic exercise at a time.
-Any amount of physical activity has health benefits, but research associates endorphin release with continued exercise rather than short bursts of activity.
+- Time it: Aim for at least 30 minutes of aerobic exercise at a time.
+Any amount of physical activity has health benefits, but

 Of course, laughter won’t treat ongoing health issues.
 But it can help relieve feelings of anxiety or stress, and improve a low mood by boosting dopamine and endorphin levels.